-Despite being top tier Ivy league brands, we’ve never featured Brown University and Princeton University on our site.
+Despite being top tier Ivy league brands, we’ve never featured Brown University and Princeton University in our MBA articles.
 Reason being – they don’t offer MBA programs.
 We’ve been curious to find out why.
 So we reached out to Shriram Krishnamurthi whose journey from Bangalore (India) to Brown University (USA) has been quite eventful.

 As a professor of computer science at Brown, when he’s not training the tech superstars of the future or working towards changing the technology landscape (including the creation of new programming languages), he’s also sharing his thoughts, knowledge and experiences on Quora with aspiring students looking for answers that aren’t easily available.